WassimMaj/team_MiaouMiaou/index.md

 This strongly suggests that the choice of Adolf Hitler as a starting or ending point in the game is not merely a coincidence or a random occurrence.
 It looks like there is a specific interest or focus on this particular historical figure within the Wikispeedia gaming community.
 But why Adolf Hitler and not Napoleon or Jules Cesar ?
 With our team we thought that it can be due to media and the Pop Culture.
 Hitler and the Nazi regime have been extensively depicted in movies, documentaries, books, and on internet, keeping his memory alive in the public consciousness.
 Also Hitler is synonymous with extreme ideologies, genocide, and war.
 Controversial figures often attract more attention, as people seek to understand the motivations and circumstances behind their actions.
 {: .text-justify}

-For a Wikispeedia player, it can be fun to make the link between a random topic and Adolf Hitler, which represents a challenge in connecting seemingly unrelated extreme subjects.{: .text-justify}
+For a Wikispeedia player, it can be fun to make the link between a random topic and Adolf Hitler, which represents a challenge in connecting seemingly unrelated extreme subjects.
 It's important to note that interest in such a figure does not necessarily equate to support or admiration.
+{: .text-justify}

 Having gained insights into the initial and final articles chosen by players in Wikispeedia, we now shift our focus to the in-game decisions made during the course of play.
 Specifically, we aim to explore
 How does the bias of current article impact the next step in the path ?
+{: .text-justify}

 To answer that we are going to make the following analysis: We'll select a random article from within a player's path and identify its political bias.
 Then, we will investigate if the next articles chosen by the player tends to align with the same political bias.
 The key aspect of this analysis is to determine if there's a pattern where players consistently navigate to articles with similar biases, or if the transition from one article to the next reflects a distribution that roughly matches the overall proportions of biases present in our dataset, as represented by the solid line on our graph.
 {: .text-justify}